 SCALe conformance testing provides organizations with an evaluation of their source code for its adherence to secure coding standards.
 We use the SCALe auditing framework and commercial, open source, and experimental analysis tools to provide this service.
 For each CERT secure coding standard, the source code for the software is certified at a level of conformance against the standard.

 Conformance testing motivates organizations to invest in developing conforming systems by testing code against CERT secure coding standards, verifying that code conforms with those standards, using the CERT seal, and maintaining a certificate registry of conforming systems.
 When you request SCALe conformance testing, the following process is initiated:

 If CERT SCALe conformance testing determines that your software conforms to a secure coding standard, you may use the CERT SCALe seal.

-The seal must be specifically tied to the software passing conformance testing and not applied to untested products, the company, or the organization.
-Use of the CERT SCALe seal is contingent upon the organization entering into a service agreement with Carnegie Mellon University and upon the software being designated by the CERT Division as conforming.
+The seal must be specifically tied to the software passing conformance testing and not applied to untested products or the organization.
+Use of the CERT SCALe seal is contingent upon (1) the organization entering into a service agreement with Carnegie Mellon University and (2) the software being designated by the CERT Division as conforming.

 CERT SCALe certificates contain the name and version of the software system that passed the conformance test and the results of the test.
-The process is similar to that followed by The Open Group (see http://www.opengroup.org/collaboration-services/certification.html).
+This process is similar to that followed by The Open Group.

-Initially, all assessments are performed by the CERT Division.
+Initially, all assessments are performed by researchers in the CERT Division of the Software Engineering Institute.
 In the future, third parties may be accredited to perform certifications.